-Did you know that there is no “official” national flower for Canada?
+There will be no “official” national flower for Canada?

-A nation-wide contest to celebrate Canada’s 150th anniversary, sponsored by Master Gardeners of Ontario, has embraced the bunchberry, known as quatre–temps in French and kawiscowimin in Cree, as the winner.
+A nation-wide contest to celebrate Canada’s 150th anniversary, sponsored by Master Gardeners of Ontario, embraced the bunchberry, known as quatre–temps in French and kawiscowimin in Cree, as the winner.

 Since the beginning of the National Flower Contest, the little white flower has held the lead with an average of 80 per cent of the on-line vote, says Maureen Hulbert, Executive Director, Toronto Master Gardeners, who spearheaded the contest.
 Since it was announced in March, almost 10,000 Canadians took up the challenge to help select our national flower.

-The Master Gardeners have submitted an online petition to Parliament to have the winner declared Canada’s official National Flower, says Maureen Hulbert.”
+The Master Gardeners submitted an online petition to Parliament to have the winner declared Canada’s official National Flower, says Maureen Hulbert.”
 We all love to celebrate the wildness of Canada and its varied areas and having something that can actually grow in every part of the country pulls us together” she said.